spatney/dotnetinterop/README.md

-# Demo for Dotnet inter-opp with CPP
+# Demo for Dotnet interop with CPP

 ## Build CPP